 The popularity of Ko Chang has soared in recent years and it’s easy to see why.
 With a tropical island vibe, gorgeous beaches and a rainforest-covered interior, Ko Chang is blessed with natural beauty.
 There is also plenty to do here including kayaking, jungle hikes, snorkelling and diving.
 The island is also the ideal base to explore the lesser visited islands that form the Mu Ko Chang National Park.

 Hat Sai Khao (White Sand Beach) is the most popular beach on Ko Chang.
-It’s also the most developed with the biggest choice of hotels, restaurant and bars.
+It’s also the most developed with the biggest choice of hotels, restaurants and bars.
 Lonely Beach was Ko Chang’s original backpacker beach and although it attracts a more diverse crowd these days, it remains a favourite with budget travellers and those looking to party.
 Ko Chang sunsets can be spectacular on the west coast beaches and the views from the viewpoint at Kai Bae are worth seeking out at any time of the day.

 For an entirely different atmosphere, head over to Ko Chang’s south or east coast where you will find fishing villages, fabulous seafood restaurants and more of a traditional feel away from the throng of tourists.
-Take a kayak ride through the mangrove forests as part of a community based tourism project at Salak Khok.
+Take a kayak ride through the mangrove forests as part of a community based tourism project at Ban Salak Khok.
 Sample lunch in a scenic setting at Salek Phet Seafood or eat dinner at the excellent Phu Talay restaurant and enjoy sublime sunset views to accompany your seafood.

 Ko Chang archipelago